safdar-azeem/vue-ssr-lite/README.md

 ## Production origin rejected

-Use an HTTPS request origin or configure an explicit HTTPS `PUBLIC_URL` / `seo.siteUrl`.
-HTTP requires the intentional `seo.allowHttpOrigin` exception.
+Direct Node loopback requests with a local Host work automatically.
+Remote or proxied requests require an HTTPS public origin by default; use an HTTPS request origin or configure an explicit HTTPS `PUBLIC_URL` / `seo.siteUrl`.
+Intentional public or unusual HTTP configurations can use the existing `seo.allowHttpOrigin` exception.

 ## Wrong host/protocol behind a proxy